bmaximuml/Choys/README.md

 It is not recommended to use Flask's development server in a production environment.
 See [the Flask docs](https://flask.palletsprojects.com/en/1.1.x/deploying/#deployment) for more information on deploying a Flask-based application.

+## Editing

+This template uses SASS.
+After making changes to `static/sass/sass_styles.scss`, run the command `sass --no-source-map sass/sass_styles.scss:sass_styles.css` to regenerate the `static/sass_styles.css` file, which is looked at by the application.

+To run these commands, you will first need to install SASS.
+SASS installation instructions can be found [here](https://sass-lang.com/install).